Michael Joseph (publisher)

 Michael Joseph (26 September 1897 – 15 March 1958) was a British publisher and writer.

 Early life and career

 Joseph was born in Upper Clapton, London.
-He served in the British Army during the First World War, and then embarked on a writing career, his first book being Short Story Writing for Profit (1923).
+During the First World War, he served as a captain in the Machine Gun Corps and was in the line near Arras.
+After the war, he embarked on a writing career, his first book being Short Story Writing for Profit (1923).

+In 1930, he lived near Regent's Park, where he adopted a Siamese cat, Charles, who became the subject of Joseph's book Charles - The Story of a Friendship.
+In the summer of 1935, Joseph moved to Acacia Road, St John's Wood, opposite composer Roger Quilter.
+At the outbreak of war in 1939, Joseph moved to Mayfield, Sussex.